 Keep hygiene your priority.
 Traveling is the worst time for your child, or any other fellow traveler, to get sick.
 Pack a healthy dose of hygiene products, portable diaper changing clutch (with a stock full of diapers off course) , change of clothes, and plastic bags for dirty clothes.
 Consider investing in a healthcare accessory kit which is a handy and practical option to hold everything from nail clipper to electric thermometer.
 Useful and practical this one’s is a must have when travelling with babies and toddlers.

 This is a must-do if you are traveling in a group (did someone say plane?)

 Build rapport among fellow passenger and present yourself as a fellow passenger who is as wary of toddler tantrums as any other passenger on board.

+Long road trips with toddlers can be exhausting for all involved.
 Your toddler is a human who has emotions, interests, and needs.